programarivm/fuzzy-matching-cypher/README.md

 Via composer:

-    $ composer require programarivm/fuzzy-matching-ope-encryption
+    $ composer require programarivm/fuzzy-matching-encrypted

-### Set up the Environment
+### Generate the Fuzzy Alphabet

-To generate the `.fuzzy-alphabet` serialized object:
+This is how to generate the `.fuzzy-alphabet` serialized object:

 ```php
 <?php